vtfrc/vtfrc/content/work.md

 disableShare: true
 ---

 My main interests are technology, business, and media.
-I have always been fascinated by the power of writing, and most of what I do revolves around it: code, documentation, organization, publishing.
+I've always been fascinated by the power of writing, and most of what I do revolves around it: code, documentation, organization, publishing.
 [You can read my thoughts over at Kleia, my newsletter](https://kleia.substack.com).

-I am a backend engineer at [Blue Reply](https://www.reply.com/blue-reply/it/), working on information processing systems in the banking sector.
+I'm a backend engineer at [Blue Reply](https://www.reply.com/blue-reply/it/), working on information processing systems in the banking sector.
 I also advise companies on business and IT strategy, R&D, and innovation management as a freelance consultant.
 On the technical side, some of my favorite tools are currently Python, Laravel, Rails, Nuxt, and Supabase.
 A few other areas I find intriguing are e-health, wellness, digital media, and intelligent transport.

 ## Resumé